COAzure/global-azure-boot-camp-2017/DevOps/README.md

 ![Work menu item](images/vsts-code-menu-item.png)
 1. Copy the HTTPS url to the Git repository
 ![Copy repository path button](images/clone-repository.png)
-1. In your Git command prompt of choice and navigate to where you want to clone the VSTS repository
+1. In your Git command prompt of choice (such as PowerShell) and navigate to where you want to clone the VSTS repository
 1. Clone the repository with command `git clone <paste-HTTPS-url-copied-earlier>`
 <br />*NOTE:* Git will give you a warning that you've cloned an empty repository, we will ignore the warning.
 1. Move into the cloned repository folder with command `cd GAB2017`